alirezajaberirad/Linear-Control-Systems-Lab/README.md

 In this assignment, a DC motor with the physical parameter mentioned in the last table of the "Modeling and Simulation of DC  Motors.pdf" file was created and analyzed using Simulink.

 ## Exp3 - Identification of DC Motor
+In this assignment, first, by using MATLAB I launched a DC motor by given parameters.
+Second, I found the width of the dead zone of the simulated DC motor.
+And in the final step, the transition function of the DC motor by analyzing the step response of the system was identified successfully.